 ALLIED HEALTH MEDICARE REFERRALS (AHMR)

-A maximum of five rebates of $53.80 from Medicare can be given in a calendar year.
+A maximum of five rebates of $54.60 from Medicare can be given in a calendar year.

-Your GP can issue anywhere from one to five visits on your AHMR.
+GPs can issue anywhere from one to five visits on the AHMR.
 These visits DO NOT expire.
 We prefer that they are used within a three year period, but essentially they will be valid until all visits showing on the AHMR have been used.
-Therefore, if you use your five visits in the calendar year - three with podiatry and two with physio and you still have a total of five on your podiatry AHMR with three used, the other two visits will carry over to the next calendar year to be used then.
-You do not require a new AHMR for podiatry in the new calendar year.
+Therefore, if five visits in the calendar year are used - three with podiatry and two with physiotherapy for example, and there are five visits listed on the podiatry AHMR with three used in one year, the other two visits will carry over to the next calendar year and can be used then.
+A new AHMR for podiatry for the new calendar year is not required.

 Specialists can be listed on the TCA as one of the three or more medical practitioners, but specialists do not require an AHMR.
 The AHMR is for Allied Health professionals only.
-Therefore, your five visits are only for Alllied Health practitioners, not specialists.
+Therefore, the five visits are only for Alllied Health practitioners, not specialists.

 Practitioners based in hospitals can be listed on the TCA but do not require to be listed on the AHMR as one of the five visits as they are covered by government funding.

 The Allied Health Medicare Referral information is the same for Indigenous as Non-Indigenous Australians.
 However, for Indigenous Australians who require more visits to their allied health professional in the calendar year than the five, they can be allocated a further five visits by their GP under item number 81340 for podiatry (different AHMR form).
-The current Medicare rebate if you have an AHMR is $53.80.
+The current Medicare rebate if you have an AHMR is $54.60.